andre-gester/Andre-Gester/README.md

 ## Hi there 👋
-I'm currently studying statistics @LMU in Munich-Germany Mostly learning R but dibbled into some other languages as well.
+I'm currently studying statistics @LMU in Munich, Germany Mostly learning R but dibbled into some other languages as well.
 <!--
 **Andre-Gester/Andre-Gester** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.